cysouw/diathesis/text/c02_structure.md

 #### Applicatives & antipassives {.unnumbered}

 Applicatives and antipassives are very similar, though reversed. ~~applicatives [ADJ › OBJ]~~ change a prepositional phrase into a case-marked phrase, while ~~antipassives [OBJ › ADJ]~~ convert a case-marked phrase into a prepositional phrase.
-Given this affinity, instead of 'antipassive' it might be better to call such remappings 'antiapplicative' [e.g. @haspelmath2004c: 1132].
-However, because the name 'antipassive' is already strongly entrenched in the grammatical literature, I decided not to add to the naming-confusion any more.
+Given this affinity, instead of 'antipassive' it might be better to call such remappings 'antiapplicative' [e.g. @haspelmath2004c: 1132] or 'deapplicative' (in line with the other names below).

+By removing or adding an object, applicatives and antipassives regularly change the transitivity of the sentence.
+However, because case marking in German is nominative/accusative aligned, changes in transitivity are not reflected in the marking of the subject.
+This is crucially different from languages with ergatively aligned case marking, in which antipassives also include a change in the marking of the subject, namely from ergative to absolutive.
+Terminologically, these two situations might be distinguished by using the term 'deapplicative' for nominative/accusative languages and reserve 'antipassive' for ergative/absolutive languages.
+I decided against that distinction and the term 'antipassive' will be used throughout in this book with this explicit caveat.

 Applicatives occur frequently with the addition of a preverb, like in the alternation between *steigen auf* 'to climb' and *besteigen* 'to mount' [@next], see [@sec:preverb-applicative].